ali-alhusseini/traffic-manager/README.md

 # Traffic Manager

+Traffic Manager is a program designed in C as part of a school project in Operating Systems.
+The project is meant to be an exercise on deadlock and synchronization concepts.

+---

 Step 1:

 -create a sequence.txt file outside of the programs which the manager.c program will read in